Our Research

 3) Could enhancement or suppression of self-RNA sensing be used for immunomodulatory therapies?

 To address these questions, we will use state-of-the-art human cell culture model systems (e.g. human embryonic stem cells), genome engineering, biochemical assays, and bioinformatic tools.
-With these studies we hope to gain a better understanding of how our immune system suppresses harmful immune responses to self-ligands, while mounting a rapid immune response to pathogens.
+With these studies, we hope to better understand how our immune system suppresses harmful immune responses to self-ligands while mounting a rapid immune response to pathogens.
 Furthermore, our studies may serve as a basis for further translational research and future therapeutics since self-nucleic acid sensing by PRRs can cause various autoimmune disorders and may also be harnessed for cancer immunotherapies.